EducationNC/reach-nc-voices/wp-content/plugins/wp-analytify/readme.txt

 * Spanish 50%
 * Dutch 96%

+> It is highly recommended by Google Analytics Team to use your own Custom API keys.
+You need to create a Project in Google Console.
+Here is a short [Video guide](https://analytify.io/custom-api-keys-video) to get your own ClientID, Client Secret and Redirect URL.
+Add these API Keys in Advanced Tab before connecting Analytify with Google Analytics.

 == Installation ==

 This section describes how to install the Google Analytics Dashboard by Analytify plugin and get it working.